microsoft/m365-renovate-config/README.md

 ### Default preset changes

-The default preset (`github>microsoft/m365-renovate-config`) is now a bit more "opinionated" and includes the settings that were previously defined in `<m365>:libraryRecommended`.
+The default preset (`github>microsoft/m365-renovate-config`) is now a bit more "opinionated" and includes most settings that were previously defined in `<m365>:libraryRecommended`.
 These settings can be disabled either individually or using the `excludePresets` option.

 The dependency version update strategy (`rangeStrategy`) has also changed as described below.